 All men are at risk for prostate cancer.
 About 1 out of every 7 men will be diagnosed with prostate cancer in their lifetime.
 The prostate is a walnut-shaped organ that is part of the male reproductive system.

 This gland sits directly below the bladder and plays a role in producing semen.
 It is around the size of a walnut in younger men but usually increases in size as a man ages.
 The prostate gland can be affected by several diseases and conditions and prostate cancer is one of them.

 How common is Prostate cancer?

 Prostate cancer represents the second most common cancer in men worldwide.
-Prostate cancer incidence increases as men age; as many as 60% of men over 65 years of age may be diagnosed with prostate cancer.
+It’s incidence increases as men age; as many as 60% of men over 65 years of age may be diagnosed with prostate cancer.
 A study done in Nigeria showed that the age range of individuals diagnosed with prostate cancer was between 47-91 years with the mean age being 68 ±10 years.

-The well-established prostate cancer risk factors are
+The well-established risk factors are

 - Advanced age